grun00/ToDoList/README.md

 TaskManager App
 ===============

 This project started as a simple ToDo list app that I did to train Ruby On Rails.
-I decided to add features that don't exactly make sense for a ToDo list but because I thought they were interesting features and I wanted to implement them somehow.
+I implemented some features that don't exactly make sense for a ToDO list app, but I thought they were interesting and wanted to think of ways that I could implement them.

 Getting Started
 ===============